 Everything you need to know about Dildos

-Dominance and submission is a dynamic relationship where a person submits to another, and this person, takes control of the situation.
-This is the case of person who lets someone else tie, humiliate, beat and do things for goals that may or may not be sexual.
+Dominance and submission is a dynamic relationship where a person submits to another, and this person takes control of the situation.
+This is the case of a person who lets someone else tie, humiliate, beat, and do things for goals that may or may not be sexual.

 Sadism is when a person takes pleasure in causing pain to someone else.
-Out of BDSM, sadistic is the adjective that usually give to people we consider very cruel, like rapists or serial killers.
-In BDSM, we can use the word sadist, to highlight people who like a kind of safe sex and consented where they can cause pain in your partners.
+Out of BDSM, sadistic is the adjective that usually gives to people we consider very cruel, like rapists or serial killers.
+In BDSM, we can use the word sadist to highlight people who like safe sex and consent, where they can cause pain to their partners.

 The Fantastic World of Sex Machines

-And as the proposal of the museum is to supply all fetishes (even the most excentrics ones), it also has, a throne with a hole adapted in the middle, especially for the “golden rain” or “brown bath”.
-If you don’t know what that is, here it goes a hint: think about physiological needs.
+And as the proposal of the Museum is to supply all fetishes (even the most eccentric ones), it also has a throne with a hole adapted in the middle, especially for the “golden rain” or “brown bath.”
+If you don’t know what that is, here goes a hint: think about physiological needs.

-Once you’re inside there, you will be able to slightly feel what Anne Declos (under the pen name of Pauline Réage) showed us when she wrote Story of O, the unique and erotic controversial book about dominance and submission.
+Once inside, you will feel slightly what Anne Declos (under the pen name of Pauline Réage) showed us when she wrote Story of O, the unique and erotic controversial book about dominance and submission.

 Sex Machines Museum